Foods to avoid with autism

 Disclaimer

-While there have been some studies that suggest a link between certain foods and symptoms of autism, it is important to note that research in this area is still evolving.
-As of now, there is no concrete evidence to support the claim that avoiding certain foods can improve symptoms of autism.
+While some studies suggest a link between certain foods and autism symptoms, it is important to note that research in this area is still evolving.
+As of now, there is no concrete evidence to support the claim that avoiding certain foods can improve autism symptoms.
 This blog post outlines best practices for all individuals.

 In a nutshell, some foods/food ingredients to avoid with autism are: